Toryan/portfolio-ryan-thomas/reports/correspondence.md

 specific countries.
 Then the rows would be ordered by the median to see what industries are most notable.

-Linear scale might improve the stroy to tell.
+Linear scale might improve the story to tell.

 **RL** The links on the README page all work except for the displays.